A black hole toy model with non-local and boundary modes from non-trivial boundary conditions: Canonical formulation

-Now we have shown the relation between Hamiltonian formula tr $e^{-\beta H}$ and Euclidean path integral $\int \mD \vpp~ e^{-S_E}$.
+As discussed at the beginning of the paper, the modes that appear in the canonical formula should be included in the path integral method of calculating the partition function.
+It can easily be seen that the partition function $Z=$tr $e^{-\beta H}$ with the Hamiltonian $H$, can be written as a path integral over $\tau \in [0,\beta]$, with the compact Euclidean time $\tau=it$ (see e.g. \cite{Kapusta2011} for more details).
+With the relation between Hamiltonian formula tr $e^{-\beta H}$ and Euclidean path integral $\int \mD \vpp~ e^{-S_E}$ being clear, we can apply all the canonical analysis to the path integral formalism.

 In the next section, we are going to include all the physical degrees of freedom into the Euclidean path integral to evaluate their contribution to entropy.
 Note that the canonical analysis gives us some hints about what degrees of freedom are physical.
 Although we can use the canonical results as input and use the relation between the canonical formula and the Euclidean path integral to work out the partition function, we will study the path integral carefully.
 We may use different gauge fixing conditions if they are more convenient.